andrrsin/OperatingSystems/README.md

 # OperatingSystems
  Repo with the laboratory contents of my Operating Systems Subject.
 It is divided in versions each one with more features.

+**NOTE: It is reccommended to work with an ubuntu instance or using WSL to enhance the OS.**
 # Contents of each version
 | Versions | Contents                          |
 |----------|-----------------------------------|